Sam-foster/Project/readme.md

 ## Acknowledgements

 I would like to thank my partner, she has been amazing and supportive through all of my first project.
 I would also like to thank my mentor Marcel Mulders, for pointing me in the right direction.
-Last but not least my tutor at Harlow college Patrick Justus for our 1 to 1 sessions on a Thursday, these have been really helpful.
+Last but not least, my tutor at Harlow college Patrick Justus for our 1 to 1 sessions on a Thursday, these have been really helpful.

 The Slack Community has been brilliant, any questions asked they've been really quick to answer them if they can.
 <hr>